-Idarubicin is used to treat cancer of the bone marrow or breast.
+This medicine is also used to treat advanced cancer of the breast.

 Take Idarubicin exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

 The dose of Idarubicin will be decided by your doctor.
-Your doctor will advise you on the treatment timeframe depending on the type and severity of your condition.
+Your doctor will advise you on the course of your treatment depending on your condition and response to the medication.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.

 DO NOT double a dose under any circumstances.

 If you often forget to take your medicine, let your doctor and pharmacist know.

 Alert your doctor if you have the following conditions:

 - severe heart problems e.g. severe disease of the heart muscle, recent heart attack, abnormal heart rhythm

 - persistent bone marrow depression (a condition in which the blood cells are low)